OpenEVSE/openevse_esp32_firmware/readme.md

 *Note: You may need to disable mobile data if connecting via a mobile*

-*Note: Use of Internet Explorer 11 or earlier is not recommended, some issues have been reported.
-Please use Edge, Chrome, Safari or iOS/Android browser instead.*
+*Note: Use of Internet Explorer 11 or earlier is not recommended*

 ![Wifi connect](docs/wifi-connect.png) ![Wifi setup](docs/wifi-scan.png)